Shelob9/meadow-foam/inbox.md

 # Inbox

-Colours and magic.
-Started therapy.
-Looking for emotional authenticity and expression.
-Learned to use masks as a tool to navigate the world.
-Discovering that these masks have take over me, so that I’m not aware what’s the real me anymore.
-There’s a bit in there that can be authentically express that can be hidden away.
-Easy to get stuck in a groove with work or relationships or anything.
-Takes constant awareness to push out of comfort zone and increasing the voltage.
-Challenging this by doing activities, but they tend to be organised, like acting classes.
-Good but it creates a safe zone, then you go back to your normal life.
-How to bring that stuff into everyday life

 - Here you can write disorganised notes to be categorised later
 - Bullet points are useful, but it could be free form text as well
 - Sometimes it's better to just get things off your mind quickly, rather than stop to think where it belongs